PauMAVA/JavaMatrixCipher/README.md

 ```

 ## How it works
-To understand the main two method of iterating a matrix that this library uses.
+First of all you need to understand the two methods of iterating a matrix that this library uses.
 ### Natural iteration (left to right and up to down)
 | \| | - | - | - | - | > |
 |----|---|---|---|---|---|